amritghimire/jira-terminal/README.md

 OPTIONS:
     -A, --alias <ALIAS>               Save the applied options as an alias.
 You can use it with jql option later.
-    -a, --assignee <ASIGNEE>...
+    -a, --assignee <ASSIGNEE>...
 Assignee username or email to filter with.
     -c, --component <COMPONENT>...
 Component name or ID to filter with.
     -C, --count <COUNT>               Total number of issues to show.
 (Default is 50) -d, --display <DISPLAY>            Comma separated list of fields to display.